 Why not?
 If not you, who?
 Why cede this opportunity to someone else.
 If you determine that you are not worthy of that success that’s in your mind.
 If you determine that you are worthy of your own success you will make it happen.

 If you want it you’ll make it happen.
-In tomorrow’s post we’ll address the issues surrounding failure once you’ve already started.
+In tomorrow’s post on mindset we’ll address the issues surrounding failure once you’ve already started.